 You can book an appointment with your departmental academic advisor, consult your degree audit, or take a look at the undergraduate calendar to determine your required courses.

-Each department in the Faculty of Science have dedicated Departmental Academic Advisors that can help you understand your degree audit, explain what courses you need to graduate, and help you deal with other academic inquiries specific to your program.
-To request an appointment with your academic advisor in your department, please see the following:
+Each department in the Faculty of Science has dedicated Departmental Academic Advisors that can help you understand your degree audit, explain what courses you need to graduate, and help you deal with other academic inquiries specific to your program.
+To request an appointment with your academic advisor in your department, please visit the Faculty of Science Academic Advising page for specific departmental contact information.

 To seek a campus wide academic advisor (not specific to your department or program) please visit the Student Leadership and Success Centre in Dillon Hall Rm.
 111, or visit their appointment booking website for more information.